NRCHKB/NRCHKB.github.io/content/wiki/service/battery/index.md

 ## Incompatible Services

+Incompatible means that Battery will not attach to Parent and will be displayed as separate Service in Home.app

-It is tested that Battery Service cannot be used as Linked for given Services (it will simply not attach in Home.app):
+It is tested that Battery Service cannot be used as Linked for listed Services (in progress):

 - [Switch]({{< ref "/wiki/service/switch" >}} "Switch")